vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 ments, 557.

-pratipad, in Śastras, 315. pratihāra, part of Săman,
+pratipad, in Śastras, 315. pratihāra, part of Sāman,

 314.